ariwo17/RARSimulation/README.md

 ## Core Contributions

 This repository was forked from [https://github.com/QErywan/RARSimulation.git](https://github.com/QErywan/RARSimulation).
-The original code has been heavily refactored to serve as a highly automated, analytical Machine Learning testbed.
+The original code has been heavily refactored to serve as a highly automated, analytical ML testbed.
 Key engineering novelties include:

 1. **Zero-Overhead GNS Estimator:** Implements the McCandlish et al. two-batch method to track gradient variance and signal.
 Crucially, the estimator is adapted to compute norms directly on **Count-Sketched** gradients, bypassing the massive memory overhead of decompression.
-2. **Adaptive-$k$ Sparsification Scheduler:** Dynamically adjusts `Random-K` gradient sparsity during training using real-time GNS estimates as a proxy for SGD noise tolerance.
+2. **Adaptive-k Sparsification Scheduler:** Dynamically adjusts Random-k gradient sparsity during training using real-time GNS estimates as a proxy for SGD noise tolerance.
 3. **Automated Search Utilities:** A suite of CLI wrappers (e.g., `grid_runner.py`, `localsgd_runner.py`) designed for extracting time-to-accuracy plots, Pareto frontiers and optimal learning rates across hundreds of sequential runs.
 4. **Algorithmic Fixes:** Corrected flaws in previous iterations of the simulator, including global weight de-synchronisation, in-place gradient vanishing bugs, and stateful optimiser drift.